Recreational and non-recreational drone operations - Frequently Asked Questions

 2. What is an Interim Order?
 Are these regulations permanent or law?

 An Interim Order is a temporary regulation put in place to deal with a pressing safety issue pending the development of permanent regulations.
-In this instance, Transport Canada plans to publish proposed UAV regulations in Canada Gazette, Part 1 later this spring for consultation with all Canadians.
-Following consultation, a final package of regulations will be published in Canada Gazette, Part 2 in 2017.
+In this instance, Transport Canada published proposed drone regulations in Canada Gazette, Part 1 in July 2017 for consultation with all Canadians.
+Following consultation, a final package of regulations will be published in Canada Gazette, Part 2.

 For the purposes of the Interim Order, night refers to any time between sunset and sunrise.
 This requirement is in place in order to better ensure that the drone operator can maintain visual contact with any obstacles that may be in the operating area and with their drone.
 It also helps to ensure that others in the area, including manned aircraft, can clearly see the drone.